ilyabelkin/HappyBee/README.md

 ## Installation & Deployment

-### The exact procedure will depend on your server; open an issue or PR if Raspberry Pi support is needed
+### The exact procedure will depend on your server; open an issue or PR if a specific device support is needed

-### DD-WRT procedures are detailed in each individual script

 * Register as an ecobee developer and enroll your thermostat: [ecoobee Developers Website](https://www.ecobee.com/developers/)
 * Copy scripts to the server (i.e. single-board computer or DD-WRT router)